Southern Downs Regional Council area

 |Southern Downs Regional Council area||2016||2011||Change|

-In 2016, there were 54 resident workers who caught public transport to work (train, bus, tram or ferry) in Southern Downs Regional Council area, compared with 10,208 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 54 resident workers who caught public transport to work (train, bus, tram or ferry) in the Southern Downs Regional Council area, compared with 10,294 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the resident workers in Southern Downs Regional Council area shows that 0.4% used public transport, while 72.4% used a private vehicle, compared with 6.9% and 70.4% respectively in Queensland.
+Analysis of the method of travel to work of the resident workers in the Southern Downs Regional Council area shows that 0.4% used public transport, while 73.0% used a private vehicle, compared with 7.0% and 71.2% respectively in Queensland.

-The major differences between the method of travel to work of the resident workers of Southern Downs Regional Council area and Queensland were:
+The major differences between the method of travel to work of the resident workers in the Southern Downs Regional Council area and the Queensland workforce were:

-- A larger percentage of resident workers travelled to work by Worked at home (8.6% compared to 5.3%)
+- A larger percentage of resident workers who worked at home (8.6% compared to 5.3%)

-- A larger percentage of resident workers travelled to work by Walked only (4.7% compared to 3.3%)
+- A smaller percentage of resident workers who travelled by bus (0.3% compared to 3.6%)

-The largest changes in the method of travel of work of the resident workers in Southern Downs Regional Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the Southern Downs Regional Council area between 2011 and 2016 were: